alexanderzenner/shoppies/README.md

 - [x] Display a banner when the user has 5 nominations.

 ### Extras added
-- [x] Save nominations lifts if the user leaves the page
+- [x] Save nominations lists if the user leaves the page
 - [x] Display spinner when results are being fetched
 - [x] Display overview of how many nominations the user has made and how many they can still make
 - [x] Once the user has 5 nominations, all nominate buttons are disabled, so no more nominations can be added